NebuPookins/git-submodule-tutorial/README.md

 but rather to update the model repo, and then to update the pointers in your appA, appB, etc. repos.

-First, make the desire changes in your model repo:
+First, make the desired changes in your model repo:

     $ pwd
     /home/alice/dev/model